Kneaded That

 Instructions for making apple pie crumble bars.
 Picture of step 1: Make the crust and crumble.

-Step 1: Make the crust & crumb: Mix flour, baking powder, salt, sugars, cold butter, vanilla, and egg (whisk together the vanilla and egg before adding to the dry ingredients) until sandy and crumbly.
+Step 1: Make the crust & crumb: Mix flour, salt, sugars, melted butter, vanilla, (whisk together the vanilla and melted butter before adding to the dry ingredients) until sandy and crumbly.
 Press half into a lined 8×8 pan.

 Instructions for making apple pie crumble bars.
 Picture of step 2: apple pie filling in an 8x8 pan.